Brother SE400 Sewing and Embroidery Machine Review

 Integrating with iBroidery.com, you can purchase thousands of different designs that can be downloaded directly to the SE400.
 Affordable, these designs are exclusive to Brother users and are purchased on a pay-per-design basis.

 Note: This is an advanced machine, but its computerized functionality makes it the perfect embroidery machine for beginners.
 You’ll be up and running within minutes of unpacking the machine.
+After I set this up on my craft table I was sewing in under 5 minutes.

 LCD Display with Easy Design and Stitch Option